Muniru0/btrust/boot_process.md

 ## Introduction

 The readMe provides an outline pertaining to the key steps involved in the boot process of a Tiny Bitcoin Peer.
 It will focus on the regtest network.
 It will highlight basic operations like configuration loading, network initialization, peer discovery and connection(the use of addnode/ connect), blockchain synchronization, and security measures.
+This explanation will assume multiple instances of regtest nodes on the same machine `localhost=127.0.0.1`.

 ## Boot Sequence

 ### 1. Configuration Loading
+- You start by executing the command `bitcoind`(provided you are not using any aliases.).
 - The peer begins by loading its configuration settings from a file or environment variables.
 This includes network settings (mainnet, testnet, or regtest), node operation mode, and any relevant paths for data storage.
 I am illustrating this on a regtest network. with five nodes(including the default data directory which is  `~/.bitcoin/` directory).
 The configuration file is located at `~/.bitcoin/bitcoin.conf`.
+- Inside the configuration file you can have a configuratio like this : `addnode=127.0.0.1:18445` and `port=18444`.
+This will make the node connect to a peer listening on `port 18445`.
+While it listens on port 18444.
+- Note that `addnode` will leave room for connection to other nodes whilst `connect` only connects to the specific node.